 When I was in grade school, I remember going to birthday parties at the local bowling alley.
 Before the games would begin, the workers would install bumpers inside the gutters in order to prevent gutter balls and avoid "failure."
 When I was growing up, it was common for sports teams to award trophies to all the players so no little kid would have his or her feelings hurt at the end of the season.
 Today, there are school districts which no longer give out "F'" grades, and hundreds of high schools have removed class ranks so that my generation will feel...

 In response to:

-- Netanyahu: PA has to recognize Israel as a Jewish state Ed Morrissey 31 minutes ago
+- Kerry retreats on recognition of Israel as a Jewish state Ed Morrissey 3 hours ago